About Dr. Dani

-As your future therapist/coach/consultant/ dream builder, I would love to partner with you.
-I know that feeling of self-doubt, uncertainty, and overwhelm that you are facing in this moment, and the ways anxiety and disconnection can rob us of our joy.
-I am here to tell you that you deserve better, and that better is possible.
+As your future therapist, coach, consultant, and advocate, I will be a fierce advocate for your right to feel loved, connected, joyful, and well.
+I know that the ways self-doubt, anxiety, and disconnection can rob us of our joy.
 I can help you learn to trust your inner wisdom, gain your confidence in advocating for your needs, build fulfilling relationships, and learn to bravely share your authentic self with the world.

 "I love to work with clients as they deepen their awareness of self and systems, build their coping and resilience skills, experiment with ways to connect to joy, live authentically, and navigate life’s challenges "

-Motivated by questions about my own identity and struggle with transitions, I received my doctorate in Counseling Psychology from the University of Kentucky focusing on LGBTQ+ health and intersections with religious/spiritual identity, parental acceptance, and sexual wellness.
-I love talking about these issues, and have published several papers and presented at national and international conferences promoting mental health, wellness, and liberation for all.
+After 11 years of higher education and clinical training, I received my doctorate in Counseling Psychology from the University of Kentucky focusing on LGBTQ+ health and intersections with religious/spiritual identity, parental acceptance, and sexual wellness.
+I love talking about these issues, and have published several papers and regularly present at national and international conferences promoting mental health, wellness, and liberation for all.

-Over the past 10 years, I have had the privilege of serving as a generalist clinician with emerging adults and young professionals in primarily university settings.
-I developed my specialty in serving Jewish, LGBTQ+, and BIPOC clients, providing individual counseling, LGBTQ+ and gender identity-focused therapy groups, gender affirmation assessments, and workshops on Jewish mental health, sexual and relationship wellness, and healing from oppression-based trauma.
-I also LOVE to work with JEWISH LGBTQ+ nonprofits, KESHET and Jewish Queer Youth (JQY)!
+Over the past 15 years, I have developed a specialty in serving Jewish, LGBTQ+, and BIPOC clients and their families, providing counseling and coaching services, LGBTQ+ and gender identity-focused therapy and support groups, gender affirmation assessments, and workshops on a variety of topics including Jewish mental health, sexual and relationship wellness, and healing from oppression-based trauma.

 Education